All Cycling Answers

 Direct answer · Cyclesite

-Cyclesite charges flat listing fees on adverts, starting at £10.99.
+Listing is free during our launch, so Cyclesite charges nothing to publish an advert right now (the normal flat listing fees start at £10.99).
 No commission on private classified sales, no fee for browsing or buying, and no subscription required.
-Sellers pay only when they publish an advert, with optional paid upgrades (boosted placement, featured slots) clearly priced before purchase.
-On shipped sales with optional Buyer Protection, a small protection fee covers the dispute resolution and card-processing margin on the escrow.
+When the launch promotion ends, sellers will pay only when they publish an advert, with optional paid upgrades (boosted placement, featured slots) clearly priced before purchase.
+Once optional Buyer Protection launches for shipped sales, a small protection fee will cover the dispute resolution and card-processing margin on the escrow.

 The fee model in plain English

-When you publish a private classified advert, you pay one flat listing fee, tiered by your asking price and shown up front before publication.
+When you publish a private classified advert during our launch, you pay nothing; the normal model is one flat listing fee, tiered by your asking price and shown up front before publication.
 That is the total cost to advertise; there is no commission on the sale itself, no relisting fee for the duration of the listing, and no charge to edit the advert.
 Optional paid upgrades (boosted placement at the top of category pages, featured slots in cross-category surfacing) are priced separately and clearly labelled on the upgrade screen.
 Business sellers, dealers, bike shops, cycle co-ops, have a separate published pricing tier with volume-based options.

 Why we are commission-free on classified sales

 A percentage commission model gives the platform an incentive to push asking prices up, because the platform earns more on every sale.
 We deliberately avoided that.
-The flat listing fee aligns the platform with the seller: we make money when sellers publish, not when sale prices are higher.
+Our listing-fee model aligns the platform with the seller: any fee is tied to publishing a listing, never to a percentage of the sale price.
 That keeps the valuation engine honest (we have no reason to nudge the figure up to inflate commission), keeps the listing-quality nudges honest (we have no reason to push you to relist or refresh just to keep paying), and keeps the marketplace healthier in the long run by attracting price-realistic adverts.

 Buyer Protection on shipped sales

-For shipped sales, where the buyer pays before seeing the bike in person, the buyer can opt into Buyer Protection.
-Payment is held in escrow via Stripe Connect until the buyer confirms the bike arrived as described, with a published dispute window in case it did not.
-A small protection fee, capped and shown at checkout, covers the cost of running the dispute process and the card-processing margin on the escrow.
-The protection fee is the only money Cyclesite touches in a typical sale; the rest flows directly from buyer to seller.
+Buyer Protection for shipped sales, where the buyer pays before seeing the bike in person, is coming soon.
+When it launches, the buyer will be able to opt in at checkout.
+Payment will be held in escrow via Stripe Connect until the buyer confirms the bike arrived as described, with a published dispute window in case it did not.
+A small protection fee, capped and shown at checkout, will cover the cost of running the dispute process and the card-processing margin on the escrow.
+The protection fee will be the only money Cyclesite keeps; the bike price will be held in escrow via Stripe and paid out in full to the seller when funds release.

 Average used bike prices by category (UK)